 The Tanzanian economy depends largely on agriculture, contributing about 50 percent to the Gross Domestic Product (GDP) and 54 percent of the nation’s Foreign Exchange earnings.
 The sector employs about 90 percent of the country‘s labor force.
 Agricultural development is crucial to both national economic development and poverty reduction.
+Population growth and resultant land pressure has forced families to cultivate marginal lands, many of which are highly erosive, with resultant environmental degradation and meager increase in food production not corresponding to the increased area farmed.

 Heifer's Work in Tanzania